bvonodiripsa/GenerativeAIExamples/community/SQLServer_AI_with_NVIDIA_NIM/README.md

 - **AI-Enhanced Analytics:** Improved support for embedding and leveraging AI models, including new system stored procedures for scoring and prediction.
 - **External REST Endpoints:** New T-SQL commands to invoke REST APIs (including AI services) directly from SQL Server, such as `sp_invoke_external_rest_endpoint`.

-Implementation of these features is mostly based on integration with Azure OpenAI and Ollama services.
+Implementation of these features is mostly based on integration with Azure OpenAI.
-This repository demonstrates a new approach using **NVIDIA NIM Microservices** to perform enterprise-level, secure, GPU-accelerated, Docker-based SQL Server inference with custom models on Azure Cloud and/or Azure Local.
+This repository demonstrates a new approach using **NVIDIA NIM microservices** to perform enterprise-level, secure, GPU-accelerated, Docker-based SQL Server inference with custom models on Azure Cloud and/or Azure Local.

 ---